Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

+In order to reduce the influence of the neutron beam self-attenuation (by the sample), same correction method is used as that in ref. \onlinecite{Yao} for data shown in Fig. 1-3.
+The self-attenuation effect can be presented as anisotropic intensity distribution in the elastic incoherent scattering image measured at 20 K (Supplementary Fig. 1a).
+Similar anisotropy is also observed in the raw constant-energy images in the inelastic channel (Supplementary Fig. 1b-d).
+The correction can be done by normalizing the inelastic data with a linear attenuation correction factor converted from the elastic incoherent scattering intensity which is dependent on the sample position ($\omega$) and scattering angle (2$\theta$).
+The normalized constant-energy images are presented in Fig. 1b-d.
+All the data in the manuscript are presented without symmetrization/folding.

-Here we explore the coupling of the candidate spinon Fermi surface state for YbMgGaO$_4$ to the external magnetic field.
+\textbf{Spinon Fermi surface in a weak magnetic field.} Here we explore the coupling of the candidate spinon Fermi surface state for YbMgGaO$_4$ to the external magnetic field.
 This spinon Fermi surface QSL state was originally proposed for the triangular lattice organic materials $\kappa$-(ET)$_2$Cu$_2$(CN)$_3$ and EtMe$_3$Sb[Pd(dmit)$_2$]$_2$ (refs \onlinecite{Shimizu,Itou,PALee2,Motrunich1}).
 For the organics, due the small Mott gap and proximity to the Mott transition, the coupling to the magnetic field may involve a significant Lorentz coupling \cite{Motrunich2}.
 For YbMgGaO$_4$ that is in the strong Mott regime, however, only Zeeman coupling is necessary \cite{Yaodong4}.

-In previous works, spinon mean-field theory and projective symmetry analysis have suggested a SU(2) rotational invariant spinon mean-field Hamiltonian with short-range spinon hoppings to describe YbMgGaO$_4$ (refs \onlinecite{Yao,Yaodong3}).
+In previous works, spinon mean-field theory and a systematic projective symmetry analysis have suggested a SU(2) rotational invariant spinon mean-field Hamiltonian with short-range spinon hoppings to describe YbMgGaO$_4$ (refs \onlinecite{Yao,Yaodong3}).
 A more recent theoretical work by two of us has extensively studied the effect of weak magnetic field on the spinon continuum based on mean-field theory \cite{Yaodong4}.
 Here we adjust the early theoretical formulation into the parameter choice of the current experiment.
 In the current experiment, the field is applied along the $c$ axis (normal to the triangular plane).
 From the SU(2) symmetry of the spinon mean-field theory, the direction of the magnetic field will probably not induce any qualitatively different behavior on the spinon continuum from the $c$-direction magnetic field at the mean-field level.

 Here we explain the basic idea and the underlying physics, and also point out the difference from the zero-field results \cite{Yao,Yaodong3}.
 We introduce the Abrikosov fermion representation for the spin operator such that ${{\boldsymbol S}_i = \sum_{\alpha\beta}f^{\dagger}_{i\alpha} \frac{{\boldsymbol{\sigma}}_{\alpha\beta}}{2} f^{}_{i\beta}}$ with the Hilbert space constraint ${\sum_{\alpha} f^{\dagger}_{i\alpha} f^{}_{i\alpha} = 1}$.
 We start with the mean-field Hamiltonian for the spinons,